Lab 2: Shell Scripting & Git

 git push

 Once you have run the commands given above, please navigate to your GitHub remote repository (on the browser) and check if all the files have been updated/uploaded.
-If you see the files/changes there, you have successfully submitted your work for this lab.
+Once that is done, please submit a link to your repository on Canvas.

 You will be graded on the files that were present before the deadline.
 If the files are missing/not updated by the deadline, you could receive a grade as low as 0.
 This will not be replaced as any new pushes to the repository after the deadline will be considered as a late submission and we do not accept late submissions.
 Please do not submit a regrade request for this.